 Go on adventures

 College of Wizardry tells the story of the first three days of a new school year.
-There are lessons in many different subjects, club activities, making potions, magical duels, sorting of the Juniors and much more.
+There are lessons in many different subjects, club activities, potion-making, magical duels, sorting of the Juniors and much more.
 You can meet magical creatures, explore the school and solve mysteries.
-Finally, the game ends on Saturday night with a Grand Opening Ball where the House points are counted and the Czocha Trophy awarded to the winning House.
+Finally, the game ends on Saturday night with a Grand Opening Ball where the House points are counted and the Czocha Trophy is awarded to the winning House.
 You will also meet many new people and make friends for life.

-Live in a magical castle
+Live in a Magical Castle

 The larp tells the story of the first three days of the new school year at Czocha College.
 Playing goes on continuously from Thursday evening to Saturday evening, though there are a few hours each night with no plots going on, so everyone can get some sleep.